SAP-archive/teched2020-IIS361/README.md

 ## Exercises

 Exercise details can be found below.
-Please follow the step wise instruction for a successful completeion of the exercise Wish you all the best.
+Please follow the step wise instruction for a successful completeion of the exercise.
+Wish you all the best.

 - [Getting Started](exercises/ex0#getting-started---setting-up-your-development-environment)